Abhi-Gautam/Termsage/README.md

 # TermSage

-TermSage is a Rust-based CLI tool that leverages Google's Gemini generative language API to provide terminal commands and documentation help directly in your terminal.
-Whether you need to generate a Git command or quickly look up a code snippet, TermSage is here to assist.
+TermSage is a Rust-based CLI tool that leverages Google's Gemini generative language API to provide commands and documentation help directly in your terminal.
+Whether you need to generate a Git command or quickly look up a code snippet.

 ## Features